 The scope of pharmaceutical microbiology is wide ranging.
 However, its overriding function is the safe manufacture of pharmaceutical and healthcare preparations and medical devices.
 This involves risk assessment (both proactive and reactive), together with testing materials and monitoring environments and utilities.

 Microbiological contamination becomes a problem when it results in deterioration of pharmaceutical products.
-In drawing from risk assessment terminology, pharmaceutical microbiology centres on
+In drawing from risk assessment terminology, pharmaceutical microbiology centers on

 - Understanding the likelihood of product contamination arising